In this guide, we will be showing you the best touring paddle boards for different uses and price ranges.

 What’s The Difference Between A Touring SUP And An All Around SUP?

-The difference between a touring board and an all around paddle board is the shape and the dimensions of the board.
 Touring boards tend to be thinner at 26 – 31” wide and 14 ‘-11’6” long.
-Touring SUPs also feature a pointed displacement hull which means it has a narrower nose used to cut through waves and chop.
+Touring SUPs also feature a pointed displacement hull, which means it has a narrower nose used to cut through waves and chop.
+People who have some paddle boarding experience typically opt for touring boards because they are faster, which makes them a more ideal pick for intermediate to advanced paddlers.

 All Around boards tend to be 32”-36” wide and between 10’ and 12’ in length.
 They are more stable and are a better pick for beginners to start off on.
+All Around boards are typically more stable but lack the speed and tracking ability of the longer touring SUPs.

 How Long Should My Touring Paddle Be?